shaik1002/biggitlabbomb/doc/administration/dedicated/configure_instance.md

 Each configuration change has a status:

 - Initiated: Configuration change is made in Switchboard, but not yet deployed to the instance.
-- In progress: Configuration change is actively being deployed to the instance.
+- In progress: Configuration change is currently being deployed to the instance.
 - Complete: Configuration change has been deployed to the instance.
 - Delayed: Initial job to deploy a change has failed and the change has not yet been assigned to a new job.